What is a Service Mesh?

 To summarize: the reason why the service mesh makes sense now, as opposed to 10 years ago, is that the rise of Kubernetes and Docker have not only dramatically increased the need to run a service mesh, by making it easy to build your application as a polyglot microservices architecture, they’ve dramatically reduced the cost of running a service mesh, by providing mechanisms for deploying and maintaining fleets of sidecar proxies.

-Content warning: In this section, I resort to speculation, conjecture, inside baseball, and opinion.
+Content warning: In this section, we resort to speculation, conjecture, inside baseball, and opinion.

 One need only search for “service mesh” to encounter a Kafka-esque fever dream of a landscape, full of confusing projects, low-calorie recycled content, and general echo chamber distortion.
 All shiny new tech has a certain level of this, but the service mesh seems to have a particularly bad case.
 Why is that?

 What’s remarkable about Istio is two things.
 First, the sheer amount of marketing effort that Google, in particular, is placing behind it.
 In my estimation, the majority of people who know about the service mesh today were introduced to it through Istio.
 The second remarkable thing is just how poorly Istio has been received.
-Obviously I have a horse in this race, but trying to be as objective as I can, it seems to me that Istio has developed a pretty public backlash in a way that’s uncommon (though not unheard of8) for an open source project.9
+Obviously, we have a horse in this race, but trying to be as objective as we can, it seems that Istio has developed a pretty public backlash in a way that’s uncommon (though not unheard of8) for an open source project.9

-From the Linkerd perspective, of course, this is… I guess I would describe it as a mixed blessing.
-I mean, it’s great that the service mesh is a “thing” now—this was not the case in 2016 when Linkerd first got off the ground, and it was really hard to get anyone to pay attention.
+From the Linkerd perspective, of course, this is… we would describe it as a mixed blessing.
+It’s great that the service mesh is a “thing” now—this was not the case in 2016 when Linkerd first got off the ground, and it was really hard to get anyone to pay attention.
 We don’t have that problem any more!
 But it sucks that the service mesh landscape is so confusing and it’s so hard to understand even which projects are service meshes, never mind which one fits your use case the best.
 That does everyone a disservice.
 (And there are certainly situations where Istio or another project would be the right choice over Linkerd—it’s far from a one-size-fits-all solution.)

 On the Linkerd side, our strategy has been to ignore the noise, continue focusing on solving real problems for our community, and basically wait for the whole thing to blow over.
 The level of hype will eventually subside and we can all get on with our lives.